keystonejs/keystone/docs/guides/custom-mutations.md

 The automatically generated GraphQL API should be enough for most applications.
 However, custom types, queries and mutations may be added if you wish to preform non-CRUD operations.

-Adding custom types, queries and mutations to Keystone's generated schema can be done using the [`keystone.extendGraphQLSchema`](/keystonejs/keystone/#extendgraphqlschemaconfig) method.
+Adding to Keystone's generated schema can be done using the [`keystone.extendGraphQLSchema`](/keystonejs/keystone/#extendgraphqlschemaconfig) method.

 See the [GraphQL Philosophy](/guides/graphql-philosophy) for more information on how Keystone implements CRUD operations in GraphQL and when Custom Queries and Mutations may be required.